MSA-API-Management/AutoOAS-action/README.md

 # AutoOAS
 AutoOAS is as static analysis approach for generating accurate and detailed OpenAPI descriptions from Java Spring Boot source code.
+The approach is available as a [Docker image](https://hub.docker.com/repository/docker/alexx882/auto-oas/general).

 ## GitHub Action usage
 The GitHub Action requires the following inputs: